-Starting with the very basics, a non-slip or low-slip floor is a must.
+Starting with the very basics, a non-slip or low-slip floor is a must for accessible interior design.
 It’s easy to get distracted by beautiful bathroom tiles, and luxury choices like marble or slate in high budget designs, but a stylish take on non-slip flooring is crucial to ensure that the risk of falls is reduced.
 In the case of designing for wheelchair users, this also makes it easier to control a wheelchair once the flooring is wet.

 Depending on the user’s specific needs, consider whether a walk-in, sit-down shower is the best option, or whether the bathroom design should aim to create a peaceful ‘wet room’ environment.